How Much Calcium is in Your Arteries?

 Plaque inside the arteries of your heart can grow and begin to restrict the blood flow to the muscles of the heart.
 As this plaque and calcium adhere to your arteries and builds you have no idea; it’s a lengthy process.
 Measuring calcified plaque with a CAC gives our Hunterdon doctors the information they need to identify possible coronary artery disease before it has shown any signs or symptoms.

 What is a coronary artery calcium test?

 A CAC is a CT scan of your heart.
 It measures how much calcium has accumulated on the walls of the arteries of your heart.
-Because calcium is present in cholesterol plaque, measuring the calcium buildup gives us a good idea of how much plaque is lining your coronary arteries.
+Because calcium is present in calcified cholesterol plaque, measuring the calcium buildup gives us a good idea of how much plaque is lining your arteries and the associated disease risk.

 A CT scan (computerized tomography) is a special x-ray test that produces cross-sectional images of the target using x-rays and a computer.
 In a CT scan multiple images are combined to create cross-sectional images that are then viewed on a computer monitor.
 CAC tests provide greater detail than traditional x-rays.

 How is a CAC done?

 For this test, our technician attaches sensors, called electrodes, to your chest.
 These connect to an electrocardiogram (EKG), which records your heart activity during the exam and coordinates the timing of x-ray pictures between heartbeats, when the heart muscles are relaxed.

 You lie on your back on a movable table that slides into the tube of the CT scanner.
 Your head remains outside the tube.
 If you are nervous or anxious, we may provide a sedative to slow your heart for better x-ray detail.

 You’ll be asked to lie very still and hold your breath for a few seconds while the x-rays are taken.
 The entire process only takes from 10-15 minutes.